cosmos/cosmos-sdk/docs/architecture/adr-041-in-place-store-migrations.md

 - Get the old ConsensusVersion of the module from its `VersionMap` argument (let's call it `M`).
 - Fetch the new ConsensusVersion of the module from the `ConsensusVersion()` method on `AppModule` (call it `N`).
 - If `N>M`, run all registered migrations for the module sequentially `M -> M+1 -> M+2...` until `N`.
+  - There is a special case where there is no ConsensusVersion for the module, as this means that the module has been newly added during the upgrade.
+In this case, no migration function is run, and the module's current ConsensusVersion is saved to `x/upgrade`'s store.

 If a required migration is missing (e.g. if it has not been registered in the `Configurator`), then the `RunMigrations` function will error.